sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## GetNonEmployeeApproval
+## Get a non-employee approval item detail

 > NonEmployeeApprovalItemDetail GetNonEmployeeApproval(ctx, id).IncludeDetail(includeDetail).Execute()

-Get a non-employee approval item detail
+Gets a non-employee approval item detail.
+There are two contextual uses for this endpoint:
+  1. The user has the role context of `idn:nesr:read`, in which case they can get any approval.
+  2. The user owns the requested approval.

 ### Example